illusion12321/orchestrate-php/README.md

     echo $item->getStatusMessage(); // The requested items could not be found.
     // — the status message, in case of error, the Orchestrate message is used
-    // intead of the default HTTP status texts
+    // intead of the default HTTP Reason-Phrases

     print_r($item->getBody());
     // Array